Liux0047/leetcode-common-patterns/README.md

 ### Fast & slow pointer
 * Useful when you need to maintain certain distance between linked list nodes: https://leetcode.com/problems/remove-nth-node-from-end-of-list/
 * Cycle detection with fast/slow pointer: https://leetcode.com/problems/linked-list-cycle/solution/
+* Find the middle of linked list with fast/slower pointer, when fast runs to the end, slow is in the middle: https://leetcode.com/problems/middle-of-the-linked-list/solution/